chris-wood/ietf-masque/proposed_charter.md

 Multicast UDP and multicast IP support are out of scope.
 However, the group may specify extension points that would enable future work on multicast.
-Specifying proxy server discovery mechanisms is also out of scope, but the group may specify identifiers and capability reports for roxy servers to aid future discovery mechanisms.
+Specifying proxy server discovery mechanisms is also out of scope, but the group may specify identifiers and capability reports for proxy servers to aid future discovery mechanisms.

 Impacts on address migration, NAT rebinding, and future multipath mechanisms of